 Or, if salary levels have been changed and you issue a CoS at a salary that now falls below the minimum threshold, it’s likely to result in the applicant’s Tier 2 application being refused for not meeting the Tier 2 requirement.

 Conversely, you could find that a code you have used previously, or even for a long time, has been moved onto the Shortage Occupation List.
-This can make a huge difference in easing the process of employing foreign migrants for those roles, without the need to carry out the Resident Labour Market Test (RLMT) and Genuineness Test.
+This can make a huge difference in easing the process of employing foreign migrants for those roles, without the need to carry out the Resident Labour Market Test (RLMT).

 Using the Tier 2 SOC Codes

-The Codes of Practice provide details on job titles and job skills.
+The Codes of Practice provide details on job titles and job skills set out in tables.
 You can search by keyword or job title.
-Codes are colour-coded, corresponding to NQF / skills level of each job:

 There are many exceptions that apply, so it is advisable to take professional guidance where you are uncertain.